 Some women can be disappointed that they cannot breastfeed.
 They may also find it difficult to explain to family and friends why they are not breastfeeding, while still keeping their HIV status confidential.
 If these issues affect you, and you would like support in dealing with them, you can talk to other mothers with HIV about how they have successfully done this.

 There are many reasons why HIV-negative women in the UK do not breastfeed.
 You should not feel that you have to give anyone a reason why you are not breastfeeding.
 However, if you would like to give an explanation, reasons why people do not breastfeed include:

 - Choosing not to breastfeed for personal reasons (for example, it allows a partner to share night-time feeding duties).

 - The baby not being able to suck properly.

 - Having painful nipples and/or breasts (including inflammation of the breast, a condition called mastitis), or blocked milk ducts.

-The support organisation Positively UK has a group of trained peer mentor mothers who can support you around this issue (see Where to go for information and support for contact information).
+The support organisation Positively UK has a group of trained peer mentor mothers who can support you around this issue.
 Your healthcare team or support organisation can also help.

 Feeding time can still be an occasion for bonding with your baby.
 Holding your baby ‘skin to skin’, with no clothes between you, while you are feeding him or her, can help you feel close to your baby and is recommended, particularly in the early days.